tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 position within the launching box at which the ball was released).
-Conversely the HTW task was influenced to a greater extent by the tasks commonly utilized in the function learning literature, wherein the correct output respones are determined by a single input dimension.
+Conversely the HTW task was influenced to a greater extent by the tasks commonly utilized in the function learning literature, wherein the correct output responses are determined by a single input dimension.
-In HTW,the relationship between feedback and optimal behavioral adjustment is also almost perfectly smooth, if participants produce a throw that is 100 units too hard, they’ll be told that they were 100 units away from the target band.
+In HTW, the relationship between feedback and optimal behavioral adjustment is also almost perfectly smooth, if participants produce a throw that is 100 units too hard, they’ll be told that they were 100 units away from the target band.
 Whereas in HTT, the presence of the